Is Dusseldorf Safe for Travel?

 Tips For Safe Travel In Dusseldorf

-Exercise caution if someone attempts to approach you closely, as pickpocket gangs may operate in pairs.
+So be careful if someone attempts to approach you closely, as pickpocket gangs may operate in pairs.
 One might try to distract you with questions or create a diversion, while the other seizes the opportunity to take your wallet or purse.

-Avoid leaving your bags unattended in public places.
+Also, try to avoid leaving your bags unattended in public places.
 Even if you come from a country with high safety standards, it's better to err on the side of caution.

-While intercity train travel in Germany is generally safe, it's wise to keep a vigilant eye on your belongings throughout the journey.
+And when using public transportation like trains and buses, it's good to keep your luggage is close.
 If the train ride is long and you need to rest, make sure to secure your belongings or ask your travel partner to keep watch while you take turns sleeping.

 Use Trustworthy Transportation